JohanScheepers/LMIC-node/README.md

 # LMIC-node - Temperature reed switch and relay

 ### Up-Link - DS18B20, magnetic reed switch

+Temperature will be from a DS18B20 - This is for measuring the temperature insde a network cabinet.

+The magnetic reed switch is to monitor access to the network cabinet.

 ### Down-Link - Switching a relay

-The interup will be from the reed switch.

-Temperature will be from a DS18B20
+ A realy is needed to do hard restart on a IP camera.

 This repository, I have used the platformio.ini and deployed it on a Adfruit Feather 32U4 Lora and it joins the TTN application successfully and up and down links are working.

-The intension is to build a node with 1 temperature sensors and a interrupt if a reed switch makes contact.

 This repository contains LMIC-node, an example LoRaWAN application for a node for The Things Network.
 Get your node quickly up and running with LMIC-node.